 To use the export function, please go to the Dashlane application, and click on the menu File > Export.

-Also, please keep in mind that if your account is associated to a Dashlane Business account with Smart Space Management enabled, then all your passwords that are enforced under the company Space will not be exported.
+Also, please keep in mind that if your account is associated with a business account with Smart Space Management enabled, then all your passwords that are enforced under the company Space will not be exported.
 Do not hesitate to check our page Smart Space Management if you want to know more about that feature.

 Known issue on Excel for Windows